Chart Color Schemes

 Montrose is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Montrose's population shows lower cultural diversity, with 85.1% born in Australia and 92.7% being citizens.
-English is the language spoken at home by 95.0%.
-Christianity is the predominant religion, practiced by 42.6% of Montrose residents.
+Montrose's population shows low cultural diversity, with 85.1% born in Australia and 92.7% being citizens.
+English is spoken exclusively at home by 95.0%.
+Christianity is the dominant religion, practiced by 42.6%.

 Frequently Asked Questions - Diversity